Product documentation

 Terminology

-Dynamics Advanced Search, in short Advanced Search or even just Search, is basically a flexible solution that makes data searchable.
-A fully functioning ready-to-use implementation of the solution based on Products is sold as Dynamics Product Search (or just Product Search for short).
+Advanced Search, in short Advanced Search or even just Search, is basically a flexible solution that makes data searchable.
+A fully functioning ready-to-use implementation of the solution based on Products is sold as Product Search (or just Product Search for short).
 When referencing the solution in these topics, Advanced Search, Search and Product Search are used interchangeably to keep the documentation as straightforward as possible.

 If the Advanced Search solution is used for a different object than products, the documentation is 99% the same with basically only the navigation paths being slightly different: the main menu module will be the one the Search object resides in (instead of Product information management for Product Search).
 If for example Search is used for Rental objects, the Rental module will be the starting point for the Search configuration etc.